 The BearCard is UCA's official photo identification card for employees and students.
-You must be in possession of a current BearCard at all times while on the UCA campus.
+You must be in possession of a current BearCard at all times while on the University campus.
 The BearCard is the property of UCA and must be returned upon request.
 The only identifying number on the BearCard is your UCA ID number.
 The first BearCard is issued free of charge upon authorization by the Office of Human Resources.
-BearCard's are being transitioned to an electronic format that can be stored on a digital device.

-To receive a BearCard after orientation, new employees can visit the BearCard Office on the first floor of the student Center.
-Replacement cards are available for an additional fee.
 A photo ID (i.e. driver's license or passport) is required for your first BearCard.
 It is helpful if you have your UCA ID number with you (it is 9 digits and begins with a B or zero).
+A replacement BearCard is \$15.
 BearCards provide employees with swipe access to locked areas on campus (i.e. buildings and classrooms).
 Therefore, the BearCard must be kept secure at all times.
 Lost BearCards should be reported immediately to the employee's supervisor and the BearCard office.
 You can deactivate/reactive your BearCard online.
-Employees may gain free admission to many campus events with their BearCard.
+Employees may gain free admission to many campus events with their BearCard and possibly immediate family members.
 The BearCard is used to check-in at the HPER and to check-out items at the Torreyson Library.
 Show your BearCard to receive discounts from participating local merchants.
 For more information and our disclosure statement, go to uca.edu/bearcard.